UltraMessaging/um_troubleshoot/README.md

     LBT-RM datagrams unrecoverable (NAK generation expiration): 2 ...
 ````
-It's in transport session "61", which is the "lbmmsrc" program.
+It's in transport session "61", which published by the "lbmmsrc" program.

 # RECEIVER LOG FILE